-The GeoAI Arctic Challenge dataset is an instance segmentation benchmark for detecting and delineating retrogressive thaw slumps (RTS), landscape disturbances caused by permafrost thaw, in Arctic image chips.
-The dataset builds on Yang et al. (2023), which provided semantic segmentation masks that label each pixel as RTS or non-RTS.
+The GeoAI Arctic Challenge dataset is an instance segmentation benchmark for detecting and delineating retrogressive thaw slumps (RTS) in Arctic image chips.
+The dataset builds on Yang et al. (2023), which provided semantic segmentation masks labeling each pixel as RTS or non-RTS.
 For this challenge, those labels have been extended and reformatted so each RTS feature is represented as an individual instance.

 Participants receive multimodal image data and train models to predict one mask for each RTS instance in the hidden test set.
-This instance-level formulation supports evaluation at the feature level, including how well models separate and delineate individual RTS boundaries, rather than only measuring pixel-wise foreground and background accuracy.
+This instance-level formulation supports feature-level evaluation, including how well models separate and delineate individual RTS boundaries.

 Training labels are provided in COCO instance segmentation format.
 Test labels remain hidden and are used by the official scorer.